mulderp/mulderp.github.com/_posts/2015-05-23-relations-with-bookshelfjs.md

 In this example about a movies database, movies have two interesting associations:

 * A Movie *belongs to* a Director (association: "belongsTo").
 And, a Director has many Movies (association: "hasMany").
 For example, Steven Spielberg directed multiple movies, such as Jurassic Park (1993) and E.T.
 (1982).
 * A Movie *belongs to many* Genres (association: "belongsToMany").
 And, a Genre belongs to many Movies.
 For example, E.T. is a "Family" movie and a "Sci-Fi" movie.
+But the other direction is often important too, there are many other "Family" movies or "Sci-Fi" movies.

 Managing these associations translate into 4 tables: Movies, directors, genres, and a join table movies_genres.
 To make the associations work, we require some foreign keys (FK's) in the database: